HADRIAN'S VILLA OBSERVATORY

 TOWER ALIGNED TO SOLSTICES

-HADRIAN would have been planning a long night tonight in his personal observatory, despite the fact that it is the shortest night of the year — the Summer Solstice — which is exact shortly after midnight in Rome tonight.
+HADRIAN would have been planning a long night tonight in his personal observatory, despite the fact that it is the shortest night of the year — the Summer Solstice — which is exact shortly after 7 a.m. in Rome Friday morning.

 First, he would observe the setting sun sending a shaft of goldish-red light through a certain slit in his observatory tower to illuminate a golden statue of the Egyptian Goddess Isis.

 Then there would be oracles at midnight.
 You can just see the cluster of priests and augurs, chanting and offering sacrifices amidst billowing clouds of incense.